 - For book lovers take a look at my top 9 recommended reads which cover the best fiction, non-fiction and travel books.

-- If you have an interest in UNESCO World Heritage Sites I have a number of posts offering tips and advice for visiting some of the best known places including Stonehenge, the Lake District, Kew Gardens and Blenheim Palace.
+- If you have an interest in UK UNESCO World Heritage Sites I have a number of posts offering tips and advice for visiting some of the best-known places including Stonehenge, the Lake District, Kew Gardens and Blenheim Palace.

-- Travelers to the North-East can find lots of information about the Northumberland Coastal Route (a great road trip) as well as things to do in this beautiful county.
+- Travellers to the Northeast can find lots of information about the Northumberland Coastal Route (a great road trip) as well as things to do in this beautiful part of the country.